WICG/observable/README.md

   Observable on(DOMString type, optional AddEventListenerOptions options);
 };

+// `SubscribeCallback` is where the Observable "creator's" code lives.
+It's
-callback SubscribeCallback = void (Subscriber subscriber);
+// called when `subscribe()` is called, to set up a new subscription. callback SubscribeCallback = void (Subscriber subscriber);
 callback ObserverCallback = void (any value);
 callback ObserverCompleteCallback = void ();